Biddlestone Chapel: Exterior

 Medieval masonry from the pele tower has been retained in the lower parts of the chapel, clearly seen on the exterior.
 This extends up to the eaves on the north side, with walls up to 6 ft high, and as a result, the chapel appears tall for its footprint.
 The rest of the chapel is constructed in random rubble ashlar.
 It has a Lakeland slate roof.
 The chapel has three bays.
 At the east end is an entrance and a three-light window with Y-tracery.
 There are three more windows on the south side.
 The west end was formerly attached to the hall.
 It is irregular and patched, and contains parts of blocked mullioned windows.
 There is also a doorway leading to a stairway to the upper floor; this was initially external, but has been closed in.
 On the east gable is a foliated cross finial.

 Interior

 Inside, the basement is the tunnel vaulted lower part of the tower.
 At the east end of this is a corrugated iron air raid shelter.
 Upstairs is the chapel proper, with plastered walls, a timber roof, and Gothic Revival fittings.
 Originally the walls were decorated with stencilling.
-There are heraldic crests in stained glass of the Selby family.
+There are heraldic crests in the stained glass of the Selby family dating to 1862.
 The walls at the east end are inscribed with quotations from the Psalms.
 Flanking the altar are statues of Mary and Joseph.
 The Stations of the Cross are represented by photographs.
 The stained glass in the east window is attributed to William Wailes, and depicts the Crucifixion.